Enjoy Sanya on the rocks

 The Ritz-Carlton Sanya opened mid 2008 and is a stately affair with clean, structured lines and dark wood redolent of the Beijing Summer Palace.
 The eye is led unerringly in a straight line past black-tile ponds and rows of trees to the inviting oceanfront pool and the shimmering expanse of white beach, aided in small measure by a generous sanding.

 At the very end of the Yalong Bay strip, just before the St Regis, the Ritz-Carlton affords a sense of exclusive luxury with 450 rooms, the smallest of these an echoing 60sq m.
+Yet it is extremely family-friendly and relaxed.
+And WiFi is free.

 Expect views of the sea, rolling hills or mangroves from a large balcony, a huge walk-in closet, iron and ironing board, flat laptop safe, flat-screen TV (with a monitor in the bathroom), broadband (Rmb100 per day), DVD player and a Bose iPod dock.
 You’re all set to work or party.
 Be sensible and choose the latter.
 Electric push buttons operate curtains and lights and the comfy plumped up bed commands attention.
 A partition glides away revealing the bathtub.
 Roll out of bed and literally plunge in.